 For example, this landing page has dedicated spaces for the logo, navigation bar, main content area and email opt-in bar in that exact order to easily let users interact with the site.

 It draws focus on important elements

 Usually, when we want to attract attention or make something stand out, we make it bigger and more eye-catching.
 The same thing applies to white space.

-The bigger the white space around certain parts of your design, the more you can emphasize them.
+The bigger the white space around certain parts of your design, the more you can put emphasis on them.

-In web design, using plenty of white space can help you highlight CTAs and other areas you want users to place their focus on.
+In web design, using plenty of white space (combined with proper alignment) can help you highlight CTAs and other areas you want users to place their focus on.

 This homepage, for example, is designed with a lot of white space that makes the headlines and graphic elements more prominent:

 It promotes balance and visual order

 Applying white space ensures the correct proportion and equal distribution of design elements and empty spaces.

 Moreover, maximizing white space can help you create a clean and minimalist design, which is usually associated with luxury and sophistication and can enhance your branding design.